HariSekhon/Dockerfiles/README.md

 These images are all available pre-built on [My DockerHub - https://hub.docker.com/u/harisekhon/](https://hub.docker.com/u/harisekhon/).

-**Quality and Testing** - this repo has entire suites of tests run against it from various [GitHub repositories](https://github.com/HariSekhon) to validate the docker images functionality, branches vs tagged versions align, syntax checks against build files and various configuration file formats (ini/json/xml) etc - these are reusable tests that can anybody can reuse for their own repos and can be found in my [PyTools](https://github.com/HariSekhon/pytools) and [Bash-Tools](https://github.com/HariSekhon/bash-tools) repos as well as the [Advanced Nagios Plugins Collection](https://github.com/HariSekhon/nagios-plugins) which contains hundreds of technology specific API-level test programs.
-This is never 100% but is an always ongoing process, and they are tested via Continuous Integration for various repos that use them for their test suites as well.
-All of this is intended to keep the quality of this repo high.
+**Quality and Testing** - this repo has entire test suites run against it from various [GitHub repositories](https://github.com/HariSekhon) to validate the docker images' functionality, branches vs tagged versions align, latest contains correct version from master branch, syntax checks against all build files found in the repo covering all common file formats (JSON/INI/Make/XML/YAML configurations) etc.

+These are reusable tests that can anybody can implement and can be found in my [PyTools](https://github.com/HariSekhon/pytools) and [Bash-Tools](https://github.com/HariSekhon/bash-tools) repos as well as the [Advanced Nagios Plugins Collection](https://github.com/HariSekhon/nagios-plugins) which contains hundreds of technology specific API-level test programs to ensure the docker images are functioning as intended.

+There is a never ending process of iterative improvement both to these image and the test suites, all run via [Continuous Integration](https://travis-ci.org/HariSekhon/Dockerfiles) by both this and adjacent github repos forming a bi-directional validation between these docker images and several other repositories full of code.
+This repo actually started life as a continuous integration resource for those other repos with all images hosted on DockerHub(https://hub.docker.com/u/harisekhon/) to validate their programs, but has since become it's own top-level resource that now leverages those other repos to ensure correctness of this one.
+All of this is intended to keep the quality of this repo as high as possible.

 Hari Sekhon